 Amina’s compositions Pictures and The Traveler were commissioned by Jazz from Lincoln Center for its 2014-15 New Jazz Standards series.

-A review of their most recent recording, Blue Whisper, will appear shortly.
+A review of their tour and their most recent recording, Blue Whisper, will appear shortly.

 Comments are closed.